 Hume recognizes inexorable tautology/circularity in any attempt to logically prove the validity of induction.
 However, he neglects observing that logic itself has the same quality: one can’t logically prove the validity of logic.
 It is unfortunate that he doesn’t explicitly note the fact that logic and experience are parallel foundations of knowledge, and that all Hume is really doing is underscoring what Aristotle originally observed: that in rational explanation there can be no infinite regress.

 Anticipating or perhaps inciting future intellectual chaos, Hume writes “[inductive] arguments must be probable only.”
-But it is really merely probable that touching a hot stove will burn rather than freeze your hand?
+But is it really merely probable that touching a hot stove will burn rather than freeze your hand?
 What should we mean by “probable?”
 Should it be used as a paranoid hedge against our active imaginations?
 No: when all the evidence points in the same direction and none away then we should be confident, and reserve this hedging language for when it is actually called for, which as it turns out, is often.

 Channeling Kant, Hume says that “In vain do you pretend to have learned the nature of bodies from your past experience.”
 Does this include Hume’s own learning of the nature of what you have learned?
 This message is inconsistent with what he has written elsewhere, which is that what we mean by “learned the nature of” is precisely observing a constant conjunction.
 He continues with “Their secret nature, and consequently, all their effects and influence, may change, without any change in their sensible qualities”, but in order to know they “may change” he would have to have learned from past experience, which he just prohibited.
 Hume’s failure to fully understand the axiomatic status of induction occasionally leads him to such absurdities.